 YTD ROI = +24.20%

 Poseidon Concepts has been the best pick so far this year.
 I still believe in PSN outperforming this year and the current share price is potentially a great opportunity to add some.
-Management is working on diversifying its customer base by entering other sectors and the pie is so big I believe it will take a while before margins start to compress.
+Management is working on diversifying its customer base by entering other sectors and the pie is so big I believe it will take a while before its EBIAT margins start to compress.

 Palliser Oil and Gas (TSXV:PXL)